tk-droid/Food-Ordering-App/README.md

 Add [CROSS-DOMAIN CORS](https://chromewebstore.google.com/detail/cross-domain-cors/mjhpgnbimicffchbodmgfnemoghjakai?pli=1)
-  "" Extension to run this website locally without cors issue You can view the live website here : https://foodorderappbytaif.netlify.app/
+ You can view the live website here : https://foodorderappbytaif.netlify.app/
 ## Scripts that can be used.
 npm start